 The Scrap Metal Recycling Process

 The process of turning your old soda cans, cars, or cooking pans into an assortment of brand new products is quite involved and fascinating.
-Here are the eight different stages:
+Here are the seven different stages:

 Before you bring your materials to a metal scrap yard, there are a few actions you can take.